hjicks/gathesis/proposal.md

 requests to pause or shutdown the virtual machine and many other, and the switching between one guest to another (guest, or host) is known cpu-switch, like how context-switches work in operating systems.

-Once a *VMExit* is issued, it is up to the hypervisor to handle it, as its not of guest's concern nor the emulator.
-Hypervisor can then propagate the interrupt to the emulator, handle it on it's own^[Overhead of context-switches sometimes makes this approach worth the trouble, As an example, FreeBSD does this for some devices], halt the (guest) machine ^[to debug it] or ignore it and resume the execution.
+Once a *VMExit* is issued, it is up to the hypervisor to handle it, as it is not of guest's concern nor the emulator.
+Hypervisor can then propagate the interrupt to the emulator, handle it on its own^[Overhead of context-switches sometimes makes this approach worth the trouble, As an example, FreeBSD does this for some devices], halt the (guest) machine ^[to debug it] or ignore it and resume the execution.